fjcu-ee-islab/ResViT/ResViT/README.md

 sh train.sh
 ```

-After executing the above sh file, data augmentation will be completed.
+After executing the train.sh file, training will be completed, and weights will be saved in weights file.

 ### ResVit test